-By summer 2025, Dane County will be launching residential food scrap drop-off kiosks where residents can bring their food scraps from home for drop the material off for free.
-We are currently in the final stages of kiosk design with our partners at the Madison Children's Museum and once complete, the kiosks will be installed at various locations around the county including: Madison, Middleton, McFarland, and Verona.
-Additional locations will likely be added in the near future.
+As of June 1st, 2025 Dane County has launched a residential food scrap drop-off program where residents can bring their food scraps from home for drop off at kiosks around the County for free.

+The Food Scrap Stop kiosks were design and built in partnership with the Madison Children's Museum and are located in Madison, Middleton, McFarland, and Verona.
+View the online map here for site details, additional locations will likely be added in the near future.